...

 Ideal Internal Temperatures for Different Types of Smoked Salmon

 When it comes to smoked salmon, the internal temperature significantly impacts the end product, whether you’re aiming for hot-smoked or cold-smoked salmon.
-Each method has its own temperature requirements, which ultimately influence the texture, flavor, and safety of your dish.
+Each method has its temperature requirements, which ultimately influence the texture, flavor, and safety of your dish.

 Hot-Smoked Salmon